City Farmers

 • Who are willing to work outside in all weather conditions

-As a City Farmer, you will provide crucial help to our Farm Manager, Market Manager, and Community Engagement Manager completing essential farm tasks with increasing autonomy.
-Each session is 9-weeks.
-See below for descriptions of the different sessions.
+As a City Farmer, you will provide crucial help to our staff team, completing essential tasks with increasing autonomy.
+Each session is 8-10 weeks and start dates & structure vary based on the category of volunteering.

 Neighborhood food distribution sessions